erika393/SalesWebCSharp/README.md

 ## 📋 Prerequisites
 Before starting, make sure you have met the prerequisites.
 * You installed Visual Studio 2019
-* You installed .NET 2.1
+* You installed .NET Core 2.1
 * You installed MySQL